coreybutler/nvm-windows/README.md

 ### Installation & Upgrades

-It comes with an installer (and uninstaller), because getting it should be easy.
+#### Uninstall existing node

 Please note, you need to uninstall any existing versions of node.js before installing NVM for Windows.
 Also delete any existing nodejs installation directories (e.g., "C:\Program Files\nodejs") that might remain.
 NVM's generated symlink will not overwrite an existing (even empty) installation directory.

+#### Uninstall existing npm

 You should also delete the existing npm install location (e.g. "C:\Users\<user>\AppData\Roaming\npm") so that the nvm install location will be correctly used instead.

+#### Install nvm-windows

+npm-windows comes with an installer (and uninstaller), because getting it should be easy.

+#### Reinstall any global utilities

 After install, reinstalling global utilities (e.g. gulp) will have to be done for each installed version of node:
 ```
 nvm use 4.4.0
 npm install gulp-cli -g